CephalofairGames/frosthaven-faq/index.md

 **If I abandon a character in the middle of a PQ that unlocks scenarios, what happens to the scenarios?** They all become Incomplete and are re-locked.
 Any opened chests and looted random items from the loot deck remain looted.

 **PQ 02 Searching for the Oak** - <span class="hidden">**Scenario 69 has a prerequisite of "Into the Forest."
-How do I get that?** This campaign banner is earned by successfully completing a scenario.
-Specifically, it's </span><span class="hidden">Scenario 32</span>
+How do I get that?** This campaign banner is usually earned by successfully completing a specific scenario.
+If you are unsure which one, it's </span><span class="hidden">Scenario 32</span>

 **PQ 05 Build, Not Destroy - Does a Workshop Upgrade count as experiencing a building upgrade?** Yes, they are Building Upgrades in every respect including this one.

-**PQ 06 Team Building - ** There have been several questions on this one.
+**PQ 06 Team Building** - There have been several questions on this one.
 (1) It should be read as "experience" 8 outpost events or sections; you don't need to be the one reading them, just participate in that outpost phase.
 (2) You only count outpost phases with at least one name, not the number of names.
 (3) They don't need to be different names.

 **PQ 07 Aesther Outpost - Do I retire as soon as I finish Scenario 65?** No. This is the first scenario in a chain of four, total.
 It is recommended to complete Scenario 65 as soon as possible, because there are calendar-based delays between them.
 **Can I do Scenario 65 before completing Scenario 1?** No. Scenario 1 must be successfully completed first for both narrative and mechanical reasons.